tgbugs/pyontutils/neurondm/README.md

 config.write_python()
 ```

-To work with the NIF-Ontology and build existing models.
+To work with the NIF-Ontology and build existing models
+you need to clone the ontology repository and set your
+SciGraph API key or set up a local SciGraph instance.

 ```bash
 git clone https://github.com/SciCrunch/NIF-Ontology.git